-A nice change from sandwiches, wraps are easy to make.
-Fill with thinly sliced turkey and tomatoes, dark leafy greens and an avocado cream made with yogurt for a healthy lunch.
+A nice change from sandwiches, turkey wraps made with tortillas are easy to make.
+Fill tortillas with thinly sliced turkey and tomatoes, dark leafy greens and an avocado cream made with yogurt for a healthy lunch.

 Avocado Cream with Yogurt

 To give the wrap a creamy filling that would help it hold together, I used this avocado basil guacamole recipe.
 Recipe here.
 You need:

 - Basil leaves

 On a shopping wisely note, there is a debate over sodium nitrate in our food supply.
 Sodium nitrate is used for preserving foods such as deli meats.
 It’s also a naturally occurring mineral in many vegetables (like carrots and celery) as well as leafy greens (spinach) and many fruits and grains.

 Some people say not to worry about it if your diet is varied and you're not eating this every day.
 The Center for Science in the Public Interest say it’s best to avoid it.
 Read and make your own decision.

 How to Serve

 If you’ll be eating on the go, cut them in half on the diagonal before wrapping.
 Use plastic film or parchment.
 One makes a great lunch for an adult and a half of a wrap may be enough for kids.
 Fill your plate with fresh summer fruit like cherries, grapes or strawberries.
 If you are eating at home, add a side green salad for a more substantial lunch.